christophhart/hise_documentation/scripting/scripting-in-hise/javascript.md

 author:   Christoph Hart
 ---

-This part builds upon the [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) Tutorial.

-To make **HISE** Scripting perform well in a Audio-DSP context, a few major adaptations had to be made to it's Javascript-Engine Implementation.
-It does'nt include the latest [ES6] specifications and had also to be stripped of a few known JS paradigms and is therefore not fully standard compliant.
-Some of these adaptations are modeled after the C++ language to make up for an easy conversation of .js scripts to C++ code.
+To make **HISE Scripting** perform well in a Audio-DSP context, a few major adaptations had to be made to it's JavaScript-Engine Implementation.
+It does'nt include the latest **[ES6]** specifications and had also to be stripped of a few known JS paradigms and is therefore not fully standard compliant.
+Take a look at [HISE Additions](/scripting/scripting-in-hise/additions-in-hise) for the main differences between a standard JavaScript and the HiseScript implementation.

-This Tutorial
-underlying JavascriptEngine from **JUCE**)
+This Tutorial builds upon the [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) Tutorial, reduced to the scope of Scripting in **HISE**.

-#### Overview
+### Overview

 JavaScript is an object oriented dynamic language with types and operators, standard built-in objects, and methods.
-Its syntax comes from the Java and C languages, so many structures from those languages apply to JavaScript as well.
-One of the key differences is that JavaScript does not have classes; instead, the class functionality is accomplished by object prototypes.
+Its syntax is derived from the Java and C languages so many structures from those languages apply to JavaScript as well.

+One of the key differences is that JavaScript does not have classes.
+Instead, the class functionality is accomplished by object prototypes.
 The other main difference is that functions are objects, giving functions the capacity to hold executable code and be passed around like any other object.

-### Data Types
+## Data Types

 Let's start off by looking at the building block of any language: the types.
 JavaScript programs manipulate values, and those values all belong to a type.
 JavaScript's types are: